Odds of a ‘breakthrough’ COVID infection remain low, though worsened after delta

 The Provincetown study prompted federal officials to reverse earlier guidance and recommend that persons wear masks indoors in high-transmission areas, regardless of vaccination status.

-The shifting data and the delta threat are having an impact on the American psyche, according to a recent Washington Post-ABC News poll found nearly half of adults — 47% — have a high to moderate fear of getting sick from COVID-19.
+The shifting data and the delta threat are affecting the American psyche, according to a recent Washington Post-ABC News poll that found nearly half of adults — 47% — have a high to moderate fear of getting sick from COVID-19.

 That’s up 18 percentage points from late June, even as the share of adults who are vaccinated gradually rose.

-“Does anyone besides me feel that the messaging over the last month in the US has basically served to terrify the vaccinated and make unvaccinated eligible adults doubt the effectiveness of the vaccines?”
+“Does anyone besides me feel that the messaging over the last month in the US has basically served to terrify the vaccinated and make unvaccinated, eligible adults doubt the effectiveness of the vaccines?”
 Dr. Monica Gandhi, a professor of medicine at the University of California, San Francisco, tweeted this month.

 While some employers mandate the shots, federal officials have resorted to pleading with people to get vaccinated for both themselves and for others, highlighting studies that find vaccinated people are still less likely to get infected and spread it around than the unvaccinated.